 Challenge number Detail of challenge 1 The baseline data and assessments (during home visits) prior to entry into Reception indicate that children enter into the Early Years with low prior attainment.
 2 Assessments, observations and discussions with pupils indicate that pupils have under-developed oral language skills and vocabulary gaps, among some of our disadvantages pupils, this begins in Reception and is evident through Key Stage 1 and into Key Stage 2.
-3 Assessment and observations suggests that our disadvantaged pupils have difficulties with phonics (from Reception) than their peers and this continues into Year 1 and Year 2.
+3 Assessments suggests that our disadvantaged pupils have difficulties with phonics (from Reception) compared to their non PP peers and this continues into Year 1 and Year 2.
 This negatively impacts on their development as readers.